team-telnyx/telnyx-java/docs/ExternalConnectionsApi.md

         String filterExternalSipConnection = "zoom"; // String | If present, connections with <code>external_sip_connection</code> matching the given value will be returned.
         String filterId = "1930241863466354012"; // String | If present, connections with <code>id</code> matching the given value will be returned.
         String filterCreatedAt = "2018-02-02T22:25:27.521Z"; // String | Filter by ISO 8601 formatted date-time string matching resource creation date-time.
-        String filterPhoneNumberContains = "+15555555555"; // String | If present, connections associated with the given phone_number will be returned.
+        String filterPhoneNumbersContains = "+15555555555"; // String | If present, connections associated with the given phone_number will be returned.
 A full match is necessary with a e164 format. try {
-            GetAllExternalConnectionsResponse result = apiInstance.listExternalConnections(pageNumber, pageSize, filterConnectionNameContains, filterExternalSipConnection, filterId, filterCreatedAt, filterPhoneNumberContains);
+            GetAllExternalConnectionsResponse result = apiInstance.listExternalConnections(pageNumber, pageSize, filterConnectionNameContains, filterExternalSipConnection, filterId, filterCreatedAt, filterPhoneNumbersContains);
             System.out.println(result);
         } catch (ApiException e) {
             System.err.println("Exception when calling ExternalConnectionsApi#listExternalConnections");